sendwithus/docs/v1/il8n.md

 #### Params:

-- tag       -- String of tag; templates with that tag applied will have a version generated for each `.po` file in the `.zip` file
+- tag       -- String of tag; templates with that tag applied will have a locale generated for each `.po` file in the `.zip` file

 #### Request Body: